- Low APR: 7.24% - 17.65%

 USAA Personal Loan Rates, Fees & Other Terms

-USAA personal loan rates have a fairly narrow range: 7.24% to 17.65%.
+USAA personal loan rates have a fairly narrow range: 7.24% - 17.65%.
 If you have excellent credit, you’re likely to get the lowest rates, while people with less-than-fair credit are likely to get the maximum, according to USAA’s rate estimator.
 USAA’s interest rates start a little bit higher than those of many of their competitors, but they also cap out lower, so they’re more useful for people with less-than-excellent credit.